ICJIA/ipsumify-2025/README.md

-# Ipsumify
+# Ipsumify: A Lorem Ipsum Generator

-A modern, browser-based Lorem Ipsum markdown generator.
-This tool helps developers and writers create structured markdown content for testing and layout purposes.
+A modern, browser-based Lorem Ipsum generator.
+This tool helps developers and writers create placeholder content for testing and layout purposes.

 ## Features